stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

    dayPeriod :: Day -> p
 ```

-As we can see the `DayPeriod` type class defines three methods: `periodFirstDay`
+As you can see the `DayPeriod` type class defines three methods: `periodFirstDay`
 that will return the first day of a period, `periodLastDay` will return the last
 day and `dayPeriod` will return the period the `Day` pass as an argument is in.